Jack White: Early life

 In 2005, on 60 Minutes, he told Mike Wallace that his life could have turned out differently.
 "I'd got accepted to a seminary in Wisconsin, and I was gonna become a priest, but at the last second I thought, 'I'll just go to public school.'
 I had just gotten a new amplifier in my bedroom, and I didn't think I was allowed to take it with me."
-Instead, he got accepted into Cass Technical High School as a business major, and played the drums and trombone in the band.
+Instead, he was accepted into Cass Technical High School as a business major, and played the drums and trombone in the band.
 At 15, he began a three-year upholstery apprenticeship with a family friend, Brian Muldoon.
 He credits Muldoon with exposing him to punk music as they worked together in the shop.
 Muldoon goaded his young apprentice into forming a band: "He played drums", Gillis thought.
 "Well I guess I'll play guitar then."
 The two recorded an album, Makers of High Grade Suites, as the Upholsterers.

-As a senior in high school, he met Megan White at the Memphis Smoke restaurant where she worked, and they frequented the coffee shops, local music venues, and record stores of the area.
-After a courtship, they got married on September 21, 1996.
+As a senior in high school, he met Meg White at the Memphis Smoke restaurant where she worked; together, they frequented the coffee shops, local music venues, and record stores of the area.
+After a courtship, they married on September 21, 1996.
 In a reversal of tradition, he legally took her last name.

 After completing his apprenticeship, he started a one-man business of his own, Third Man Upholstery.
 The slogan of his business was "Your Furniture's Not Dead" and the color scheme was yellow and black—including a yellow van, a yellow-and-black uniform, and a yellow clipboard.
 Although Third Man Upholstery never lacked business, he claims it was unprofitable due to his complacency about money and his business practices that were perceived as unprofessional, including making bills out in crayon and writing poetry inside the furniture.